A Scientific Fable of Runes and Ragnarök

 Seiðr as a force involved sacrifice or, more accurately, self-sacrifice.
 This was essential for the cyclical and seasonal world of nature and the role of sex within it, which was an integration of male and female.
 Its totem is mistletoe: its seeds are carried in bird shit and many plants are self-pollinating and, in the spirit of nature’s perverse polysexuality, mistletoe’s white, ghost-like berries resemble tiny breasts filled with sticky milk or semen.
 This may be the reason lovers kiss under it, because it long has been associated with male fertility - it has an explosive seed dispersal system and it grows on branches wherever it splatters.

 Nature has its negative side of course.
-When a pathogen invades you, that’s not mating, that’s invasion, and what’s the difference between that and a rape?
+When a pathogen invades you, that’s not mating, that’s invasion, and what’s the difference between that and rape?
 But that is how mistletoe works and many other species depend on it.
 Nature's complexity is a Web of Wyrd and its balance will be threatened and even destroyed if scientists think they can create life artificially.
-The results - bioweapons for example - will have horrific consequences.
+The results in our current age of radiance - bioweapons for example - will have horrific consequences.

 In the mean time the pagan spirit of Freyja still exists, not just with pagans and Wiccans but with all trolls, young women and men who believe in a guilt-free sexual life, a life in which masturbation and dildos, lesbian and gay flings, tattoos and piercings, BDSM and pornography are part of life, and why not?
 It is ritualistic and fetishistic and it’s most apparent in spring, the season of fertility when there really is something in the air besides pollens.